 I’ve already repeated before on my website, about the frightening collision I once had with my 25ft Dragonfly … hitting a submerged, uncharted rock and stopping in barely 50mm, to be thrown off my feet , landing on a winch, breaking ribs and suffering some temporary paralysis.
 The real scary thing is that I was only going 6 knots !
 Since then, I’ve also reported on a 60ft Vendee-Globe monohull that hit a low-floating container while travelling at 17kts and not only destroyed the boat, but would have almost certainly killed the crew if they had not luckily been up against a padded bulkhead at that moment.

 So for me personally … the regular vertical daggerboard in a snug case is just not something I want to be always worried about.
-A light, day racer would not be likely to cause seriously injure or kill the crew, but a strong board in a substantial cruising boat certainly could, if the board has no where to go.
-I see three solutions to this, (excluding the 1960’s crash box that never really worked well).
+A light, day racer would not be likely to cause seriously injure or kill the crew, but a strong board in a substantial cruising boat certainly could if the board has no where to go.
+I see three solutions to this, (excluding the 1960’s crash box that never really worked well and a pain to replace).
 One is to have the board built to break off easily.
-But who wants to be cruising with one of these, always wondering if you’re going to lose it …. especially if it’s on rounded hull boat that totally relies on it to get upwind!
+But who wants to be cruising with one of these, always wondering if you’re going to lose it …. especially if it’s on a rounded hull boat that totally relies on it to get upwind!
 (For those with long thin foils, this will likely be the default situation).

 One very interesting and related factor that’s introduced by the Tim Weston solution noted above of one large board instead of two, is that any collision will now be significantly off-center !
 This means that the CG or center of mass will still be able to move forward and lower the overall shock, and in fact, shock in the hull without the board would be a small fraction of what the other will experience.
 So you know which berth I will want ;-).
 In practice, it's unlikely any catamaran would collide with both boards at the same time, so there's one safety collision argument for the catamaran.
 So if there's a choice, always occupy the hull without a keel down when risking collision.